Nursery and Gardening Resource

 Purple Wintercreeper Euonymus related products:

-The Hosta Paul's Glory, Hosta 'Paul's Glory', was Hosta of the year in 1999.
-The large pointed leaves are a brilliant gold with a wide blue edge!
-The pale lavender flowers of this fast growing hosta appear in early summer on 2 foot stems, providing bright color in shade.
-‘Paul's Glory’ is a low care perennial that is ideal for shady positions, tubs and patio pots, and is one of the most popular landscape plants.
-A great choice for any beginner gardener!
+The Hosta Lakeside Shore Master, Hosta 'Lakeside Shore Master', is a vigorous growing and eye catching member of the Lakeside series.
+‘Lakeside Shore Master’ Hosta does command attention in the garden with its broadly ovate blue-green leaves that develop rich ivory to yellow centers.
+At maturity, the leaves display some puckering; in midsummer it produces lavender flowers.
+An impressive and easy to maintain Hosta, ‘Lakeside Shore Master’ is a good grower, makes a very handsome mound, and brightens up a shady area!
+'Lakeside Shore Master' is a low care perennial and is ideal for shady positions and is one of the most popular for landscapes.
 It is best to keep areas around hostas clear of excess leaf debris to reduce the presence of slugs and snails.
-'Paul's Glory' is at home in well moist, well-drained, highly organic soils with a pH between 5.5 and 7.5.
+It grows well in moist, well-drained, highly organic soils with a pH between 5.5 and 7.5.
 Sandy loam is better than clay because it provides more aeration for the roots.
-Plant 'Paul's Glory' in an area that receives the right amount of light.
+Plant 'Lakeside Shore Master' in an area that receives the right amount of light.
 The leaves need some morning sun to bring out the best coloration; too much sun will burn the leaves.
-Hosta experts believe that 'Paul's Glory' is one of the best gold Hostas available! * Heart shaped leaves * Gold coloration * Fast grower
+If you need a plant that is easy to maintain and provides a bright spot in your shaded garden, 'Lakeside Shore Master' will certainly be the one! * Puckered leaves * Low maintenance * Great specimen

 Purple Wintercreeper Euonymus User Comments: